baumrasen/flickr-uploader/README.md

 ## Requirements
 ---------------
 * Python 2.7+ (should work on DSM from Synology (v6.1), Windows and MAC)
-* Also compatile with Python 3.6
+* Also compatile with Python 3.6 and 3.7
 * Recommendation on Synology DSM: **do not install/use** the "Python Module" from the DSM Packages.
 * flicrkapi module.
 May need to install get-pip.py.
 (Instructions for Synology DSM below.)